-- The vehicle is in a dark area, such as at night. - The temperature near the lens is extremely high or low. - Water droplets are on the camera lens or humidity is high, such as when it rains. - Foreign matter, such as snow and mud, adheres to the camera lens. - The sun or headlights are shining directly into the camera lens. - When the camera is used under fluorescent lights, sodium lights, mercury lights etc., the lights and the illuminated areas may appear to flicker.
+- The vehicle is in a dark area, such as at night. - The temperature near the lens is extremely high or low. - Water droplets are on the camera lens or humidity is high, such as when it rains. - Foreign matter, such as snow and mud, adheres to the camera lens. - The sun or headlights are shining directly into the camera lens. - When the camera is used under fluorescent lights, sodium lights, mercury lights etc., the lights and the illuminated areas may appear to flicker. - If the lens is scratched.

-■ Smear effect
+■Smear effect